brb3/brb3.org/content/post/2020-04-24-vim-lineage.md

 THU 23 APR 2020 09:46:25 AM EDT
 ```

 In this example, we are taking the output of `date` and editing with `sed`.
-We are using a regular expression that matches all lowercase letters and converting them to their uppercase equivelant.
+We are using a regular expression that matches all lowercase letters and converting them to their uppercase equivalent.
 The `g` at the end says to do it _globally_.
 Without that `g` switch, it would stop executing the regex after the first match.
 This shows that we don't have to write the output of `date` to disk first to manipulate it.

 ## The EXtended Editor and the original eVIl editor